intel/ai-reference-models/benchmarks/classification/tensorflow/wide_deep/README.md

              --docker-image intelaipg/intel-optimized-tensorflow:latest-devel-mkl \
              --verbose
        ```
-6. The log file is saved to:
+6. The log file is saved to the value of `--output-dir`.
-`models/benchmarks/common/tensorflow/logs`

    The tail of the log output when the benchmarking completes should look
    something like this: